Porto Airport Departures

 Most airlines offer online check-in which generally can be made online 48 hours prior to your boarding time for European flights, or 24 hours prior to boarding for intercontinental flights.
 You must still ensure you arrive at the airport with sufficient time to spare.
 If you have luggage that needs to be dropped off, it must be dropped off before the desk closes.
 Remember also that you still have to pass security screening, which can take time at busy periods, and get to your boarding gate before it closes.
 Boarding gates generally close 20 minutes prior to departures.

 Checking-in and Bag Drop

 Check-in and Bag Drop take place in the departures hall on the second floor.
 In the departures hall there are 60 check-in desks, so first you must locate which desk number you must go to.
-You can find the desk number by look at the overhead monitors located at varies locations in the departures hall.
+You can find the desk number by looking at the overhead monitors located at varies locations in the departures hall.

 Security Screening, Passport Control and How to Prepare

-All passengers need to go through security screening before they can enter the departure lounge.
+All passengers need to go through security screening before they can enter the departures lounge.
 This involves having your hand luggage and personal belongs x-rayed as well walking through scanners to ensure you have no forbidden items.

 To speed up this process, we advise you prepare in advance by covering the following steps:

 - Ensure you have your documents and boarding pass on hand.

 - Take out your laptop and any other electronic device from the hand luggage and place them in a screening tray.

 - Transfer items in your pockets (coins, keys, phone etc) into a screening tray.